This post describes various load balancing scenarios seen when deploying gRPC. If you use gRPC with multiple backends, this document is for you.

 Note: A lookaside load balancer is also known as an external load balancer or one-arm load balancer

 With lookaside load balancing, the load balancing smarts are implemented in a special LB server.
 Clients query the lookaside LB and the LB responds with best server(s) to use.
 The heavy lifting of keeping server state and implementation of LB algorithm is consolidated in the lookaside LB.
 Note that client might choose to implement simple algorithms on top of the sophisticated ones implemented in the LB. gRPC defines a protocol for communication between client and LB using this model.
-See Load Balancing in gRPC
+See Load Balancing in gRPC doc for details.

 The picture below illustrates this approach.
 The client gets at least one address from lookaside LB (#1).
 Then the client uses this address to make a RPC (#2), and server sends load report to the LB (#3).
 The lookaside LB communicates with other infrastructure such as name resolution, service discovery, and so on (#4).